 - Grip the bar slightly wider than shoulder-width.
 Step forward and place the bar on the front of your shoulders: on top of your clavicles, and tight against your throat.

-- Breath in and brace your core slightly, and unrack the bar.
+- Inhale and brace your core slightly, and unrack the bar.

 - Take two steps back, and adjust your foot position.

 - Squat as deep as possible with good technique.